skienzmatishun/rippreport/content/p/scoop-on-poop/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Fairhope officials fabricated official stories to cover up major sewage contamination at the public pier while shifting blame away from a favored city contractor.
+Investigative records prove city staff secretly gathered water samples to hide municipal infrastructure failures from state environmental regulators.
+The Ripp Report cuts through the official lies to reveal what really polluted the bay.
 ---
 With a viral video and a flash of media coverage, the media lost interest and did no investigation as to the source of the infamous poop.
 The Ripp Report however had a very reliable source come forward and offer information, we also have caught Mayor Kant lying so many times that we knew he would stay true to form.